doylek1/ResGuides-NLTK/respitch.md

 # Natural Language Processing with NLTK

 <br>
-Welcome to this session on textual analysis with the Natural Language Toolkit or nltk, as we'll call it from now on.
-Nltk uses the computer programming language Python for natural language processing.
+This chapter is an introduction to computational textual analysis with the Natural Language Toolkit (NLTK).
+NLTK is a tool for Natural Language Processing (NLP).
+It uses the computer programming language [Python](https://www.python.org/) to analyze human languages.

-This session we'll cover four main areas.
+This chapter will explain and contextualize the terms introduced above.
+It will outline the applications of NLP for research and initiate the inexperienced with some research-themed, practical exercises to concertize the discussion and hopefully inspire applications in your own research.

+This chapter will proceed as follows:

 ###1.
 Context

-What is Natural Language Processing (NLP)?
-What is it look for and what are the applications for research?
+In this section will explain some of the basics of NLP and its applications for research.

 ###2.
 Background

-What is the Natural Language Toolkit (NLTK)?
-How is it related to NLP and why might I use it?
+NLTK is one of many NLP tools available to researchers.
+This section will discuss the origins of NLTK and its advantages and limitations for researchers.

 ###3.
 Examples

-How is NLTK used in research?
-Let's explore some examples from a diverse arrange of disciplines.
+This section explores how NLTK is currently used in a diverse arrange of disciplines.

 ###4.
 Activity

-We'll play with some simple commands and syntax for exploring vocabulary; specifically, concordancing and collocational analysis.
+This section you will get some practical experience exploring vocabularly with NLTK, including playing with some simple commands; specifically, concordancing and collocational analysis.

 ###5.
 Help!
 Resources to help you on your nltk journey